 If you are a Windows user, you are aware that Command-Line and PowerShell are the most powerful and useful tools for automating various complex administrative tasks.
 In most cases, we perform a single command/cmdlet per line, execute it, and then move on to the next line to create additional cmdlets.
-However, it will be even more efficient if we run two or more commands on the command line at the same time, saving you time.
+However, it will be even more efficient if we run two or more commands on the command line at the same time, saving you time and typing.

 We called those combining two or more commands into one line as Command Chaining.

 In this tutorial, Ourtechroom will walk you through various methods for combining multiple commands efficiently.

 The semicolon operator is a helpful operator that allows you to execute many instructions in succession, regardless of whether the previous command succeeded or failed.
 As a result, the semicolon is useful when the commands are not interdependent.